gregorias/findata-fetcher/DEV.md

    external binary and parsing its output.
 2. The app is more self-contained: the SDK can be downloaded as a dependency and I don’t need to separately install the CLI.

+### No saving 1Password’s token in the config

+This app has previously used a 1Password service account token saved in the config file.
+I decided against that.
+The app has to never use the token in such a way or a similar one in which it can be intercepted by other apps, e.g.,

+- No saving to a file on a disk.
+- No saving the secret to environment variables (subprocesses can see it then).

+This is a security measure to limit the attack surface.

+Fetcher can either fetch the token through 1Password directly or ask the caller to provide it at runtime (e.g., through a prompt).
+Delegate secret management up the stack.